reidfalconer/agribrain/README.md

 - Python app to control IoT sensors, deployed in Docker container
 - Balena as IoT fleet management system pushing updates
 - Influx DB to collect data
-- Rshiny app and/or Grafana dashboad to analyse data
+- Grafana dashboad to explore realtime data and give farmer feedback
+- Rshiny to interact with the analytics engine

 ## Guide for folders:
 - IoT Tools